Updated on September 11th, 2022

 Mann Lake is one of the country’s largest bee supply companies.
 They have a variety of different bees for pickup or shipping including Italian, Saskatraz, Carniolan, and Russian hybrids.
 Nucs are available for pickup in various locations around the country.

 Barnyard Bees has packages and queens for shipping.
 Nucs can be picked up at their location in Chatsworth, GA.
 David at Barnyard Bees has a very informative channel on YouTube.
 Barnyard Bees has a “super package” which is a set of packages with one queen.
-All the extra bees give a new hive a big jump start.
+All those extra bees give a new hive a big jump start.

 Lappe’s Bee Supply ships bee packages and queens including Russian hybrid, Cordovan, Carniolan, Italian, and Saskatraz.
 Nucs are available for pickup only at their Iowa location.